Utility

 • At 375 BST, Nosepass is firmly in pre-evolution territory.
 Evolve it into Probopass before bringing it to any serious fight.

-• Watch for Milotic (Water), Venusaur (Grass), and Hitmonlee (Fighting) when using Nosepass.
+• In Legends: Arceus, watch for Milotic (Water), Venusaur (Grass), and Hitmonlee (Fighting) when using Nosepass.
 They all hit it super-effectively with STAB.
 Ground and Steel-type attackers are also a problem.
 With 5 weakness types, most competitive teams carry at least one counter.
 At base 30 Speed, Nosepass won't outrun any of these threats so switching to a resist is usually the safer play.

 • Nosepass is leaning toward the physical side (base 45 Attack).
 Enough bulk to take a hit or two, too.
-But the speed tells the real story — base 30 Speed is low.
+Speed tells the real story.
+Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.

 Since Ruby & Sapphire, Nosepass has been in 15 games.
 Requiring an item-based evolution to obtain means it's consistently available but requires more effort than simply catching it in the wild.